flowdock/api-docs/docs/messages.md

 HTTP/1.1 202
 ```

-Otherwise Flowodock will respond with the posted message with the assigned unique per flow message id.
+Otherwise CA Flowdock will respond with the posted message with the assigned unique per flow message id.

 ```
 HTTP/1.1 200 OK